JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Based on the blood pattern and blood smearing on the floor it was evident the victim was moved in a dragging fashion out of the bedroom into the hallway and into the bathroom.
 - There was evidence the suspect(s) attempted to wipe up the blood in the room, hallway and bathroom based on the large swirl impressions on the floors in the bedroom, hallway and bathroom.

-- The WSP CSRT members noted there were several bloody finger type impressions throughout the scene but none of these impressions were AFIS quality nor did these prints show any ridge detail.
+- <span style="background:rgba(240, 200, 0, 0.2)">The WSP CSRT members noted there were several bloody finger type impressions throughout the scene but none of these impressions were AFIS quality nor did these prints show any ridge detail.</span>
-- This in an indication the suspect(s) may have been wearing protective gloves during the commission of the crime.
+- <span style="background:rgba(240, 200, 0, 0.2)">This in an indication the suspect(s) may have been wearing protective gloves during the commission of the crime.</span>

-- Based on the initial evidence and processing of the residence, it was determined a brutal and lethal assault started in the back bedroom.
+- <span style="background:rgba(240, 200, 0, 0.2)">Based on the initial evidence and processing of the residence, it was determined a brutal and lethal assault started in the back bedroom. </span>
-- The suspect{s) then dragged the victim into the bathroom and placed the victim in the bath tub face down.
+- <span style="background:rgba(240, 200, 0, 0.2)">The suspect{s) then dragged the victim into the bathroom and placed the victim in the bath tub face down. </span>
-- The suspect(s) then filled the tub with water and positioned the victim's head under the water.
+- <span style="background:rgba(240, 200, 0, 0.2)">The suspect(s) then filled the tub with water and positioned the victim's head under the water.</span>
-- The suspect(s) then moved (walked) about the hallway and kitchen during and after the crime based on the bloody foot impressions.
+- <span style="background:rgba(240, 200, 0, 0.2)">The suspect(s) then moved (walked) about the hallway and kitchen during and after the crime based on the bloody foot impressions. </span>
-- The suspect then left the residence via the front door based on the bloody foot impression leading out of the living room to the front door.
+- <span style="background:rgba(240, 200, 0, 0.2)">The suspect then left the residence via the front door based on the bloody foot impression leading out of the living room to the front door.</span>

-- CSRT found no indication of presence of blood on the kitchen sink or on any of the sharp edge knives found In the kitchen.
+- <span style="background:rgba(240, 200, 0, 0.2)">CSRT found no indication of presence of blood on the kitchen sink or on any of the sharp edge knives found In the kitchen.</span>
-- There was also no presence of blood detected in the bathroom sink.
+- <span style="background:rgba(240, 200, 0, 0.2)">There was also no presence of blood detected in the bathroom sink.</span>

 - The Snohomish County Associate Medical Examiner Stanley Adams, MD and Snohomish County Medical Examiner Investigator Don Carman responded to the scene.
-- The body was removed from the tub and examined.
+- <span style="background:rgba(240, 200, 0, 0.2)">The body was removed from the tub and examined.</span>
-- The body was confirmed as an adult white female.
+- <span style="background:rgba(240, 200, 0, 0.2)">The body was confirmed as an adult white female.</span>
-- The female's physical features fit the physical description of Susann Smith.
+- <span style="background:rgba(240, 200, 0, 0.2)">The female's physical features fit the physical description of Susann Smith.</span>
 - The female had suffered multiple blunt force trauma to the face and head.
-- The wounds were so severe Dr. Adams could not determine the initial number of injuries or how the injuries occurred other than they were not caused by self-infliction and not caused by accident.
+- <span style="background:rgba(240, 200, 0, 0.2)">The wounds were so severe Dr. Adams could not determine the initial number of injuries or how the injuries occurred other than they were not caused by self-infliction and not caused by accident.</span>
-- Identification of the female was not initially confirmed due to the amount and severity of the wounds to her face.
+- <span style="background:rgba(240, 200, 0, 0.2)">Identification of the female was not initially confirmed due to the amount and severity of the wounds to her face.</span>
 - Dr. Adams and ME Investigator Carman took possession of the body.

-- Detectives conducted an experiment of filling the bath tub with water to the water mark left on the tub as found by the first responders.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detectives conducted an experiment of filling the bath tub with water to the water mark left on the tub as found by the first responders.</span>
 - It took 14 minutes and 45 seconds to fill the tub to the water tine.
-- The experiment results would indicate the suspect(s) spent close to 15 minutes waiting for the tub to fill with enough water to submerge the victim.
+- <span style="background:rgba(240, 200, 0, 0.2)">The experiment results would indicate the suspect(s) spent close to 15 minutes waiting for the tub to fill with enough water to submerge the victim.</span>

 ### Autopsy Summary